awsdocs/amazon-dynamodb-developer-guide/doc_source/Programming.Errors.md

 ## Error Retries and Exponential Backoff<a name="Programming.Errors.RetryAndBackoff"></a>

 Numerous components on a network, such as DNS servers, switches, load balancers, and others can generate errors anywhere in the life of a given request\.
 The usual technique for dealing with these error responses in a networked environment is to implement retries in the client application\.
-This technique increases the reliability of the application and reduces operational costs for the developer\.
+This technique increases the reliability of the application\.

 Each AWS SDK implements retry logic, automatically\.
 You can modify the retry parameters to your needs\.
 For example, consider a Java application that requires a fail\-fast strategy, with no retries allowed in case of an error\.
 With the AWS SDK for Java, you could use the `ClientConfiguration` class and provide a `maxErrorRetry` value of `0` to turn off the retries\.
 For more information, see the AWS SDK documentation for your programming language